If your kids sometimes or regularly call foods “yucky” before they even try them, here are some things you can try.

 To help us all know how best to handle these situations in the future, I reached out to some of my favorite healthy mamas to see what they do when this happens at their table.

 “When my kids think something is yucky without trying it, we don’t make a fuss about it at that moment.
 But I do try to determine what I could change about it for them to try it the next time.
-For example, if a child doesn’t like applesauce because of the texture, next time, I might try raw apples.
-If someone doesn’t’ like cooked carrots, we might go for sauteed carrots.
-Respecting their reasons for not trying something could help a great deal in finding what they do like!” —Amy Roskelley, Super Healthy Kids
+For example, if a child doesn’t like applesauce because of the texture, next time I might try raw apples.
+If someone doesn’t like cooked carrots, we might go for raw carrot coins instead.
+Respecting their reasons for not trying something could help a great deal in finding what they do like!” —Amy, Super Healthy Kids

-“I always say “You don’t have to try it” in a very nonchalant way so my child doesn’t feel pressured or on the defensive.
-I would also remind my child that we don’t call a meal yucky because someone has taken the time and care to prepare it—and other people at the table may really enjoy that meal.
-Finally I try to get some clues about why my child feels that way.
+“I always say ‘You don’t have to try it’ in a nonchalant way so my child doesn’t feel pressured or defensive.
+I also remind my child that we don’t call a meal yucky because someone has taken the time and care to prepare it and other people at the table may really enjoy the meal.
+Finally, I try to get some clues about why my child feels that way.
 Is it the appearance of the food?
 The smell?
 How it’s mixed with other foods?
 Perhaps the food could be offered in a slightly different way next time—not catering to my child’s demands, just offering it in different ways.
-Or maybe it will just take more exposures, and that’s okay too.” — Sally, Real Mom Nutrition
+Or maybe it will just take more exposures and that’s okay too.”
+Sally, Real Mom Nutrition

-“Kids’ “yucky food” radar can go off well before they even taste something.
+“Kids ‘yucky food’ radar can go off well before they even taste something.
 The color, texture, or presentation can make them turn up their nose with one look.
 My oldest daughter is very picky and doesn’t like food that is mashed or pureed, except for mashed potatoes.
 Once I see her start wrinkling her nose up at a food, I’ll remind her how much she likes something similar and that she should try it.
-If she still finds the food offensive after sampling it, that’s OK.
-She’s getting more open minded as she gets older, so that’s something!” —Frances Largeman-Roth, RDN, nutrition expert and author of Eating in Color: Delicious, Healthy Food for You and Your Family.
+If she still finds the food offensive after sampling it, that’s okay.
+She’s getting more open minded as she gets older, so that’s something!”
+Frances Largeman-Roth, RDN

 - Alexson: “I do not like them, Sam I am!”
 We always play Green Eggs and Ham and he puts up a little (play) fuss before trying a bite.
 Then, he usually decides he loves it (just like the book) and gobbles it up.
 Or, he says no thank you and gets a spoon full of Sunbutter and raisins for dinner.